vaishak10/order-summary-component-main/README.md

 ### What I learned

-This is the first time that I have developed a UI template following the mobile first design approach.
+This is the first time that I have developed a UI template following the mobile first design approach.<br>
+Also developed responsive design using pure css with the help of media queries.

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+Some responsive issue for some devices.
+Still working on making this design responsive for all the devices.

 ### Useful resources

-- [Example resource 1](#https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](#https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [CSS properties](https://www.w3schools.com/cssref/) - Best place for explanation of all CSS properties available along with examples.

 ## Author